gabos31/Brain-Games/README.md

 A set of __terminal-based__ mini-games.

-All games continuous until you had three right answers in a row.11
+All games continuous until you had three right answers in a row.

 ***
 ## Installation